 4. Establish a payroll system

-For small business owners who have to hire assistance from time to time, or a small staff, a payroll system will need to be set up to ensure all payments are made timeously and relevant tax contributions are submitted.
+For small business owners who have to hire assistance from time to time or a small staff, a payroll system will need to be set up to ensure all payments are made timeously and relevant tax contributions are submitted.

-5. Decide on payment method
+5. Decide on the payment method

 The drive of business is to generate an income, so small business owners will need to establish how that revenue will come in.
-The most common method is EFT payments, but business owners will need to establish what works best, as well whether deposits and late charges are needed.
+The most common method is EFT payments, but business owners will need to establish what works best, as well as whether deposits and late charges are needed.